CodaBool/starlaser/private.md

 - all factions, regions, clusters will now be type "region".
 Neutral states, countries, and Lancer guide.
 Will now be "null" type.
 Regions will now use a faction prop which will determine further detail

 # todo:
-- elevation [NEW]
 - solve text issue for Lancer
-- hard to click on transparent icons
 - solve icons are too close
-- add a zoom in and out button

 # menu items needed
 - measure btn